 A Better Defense

 Ultimately, the state will decide on your conviction and consequences.
 However, the attorney you choose can impact a judge’s or jury’s decision.
 It is in your best interest to choose a criminal lawyer Decatur GA clients trust that takes action based on your best interest.
 Public defenders tend to lack the time and resources of a private attorney and may produce less favorable results.
 Consider hiring a Decatur Criminal lawyer for your criminal case.
+Learn about Can the Police Search My Vehicle?

 Contact Andrew R. Lynch, P.C.
 Today